-The personal income and sales and use taxes are the largest sources of revenue in the base budget, accounting for 62 percent of total base budget revenue.
-Revenue from severance taxes accounts for 11 percent, while lottery funds account for nine percent, corporate income and business franchise taxes four percent, and other revenues and taxes account for the remaining 14 percent (Figure 6).
+The personal income and sales and use taxes are the largest sources of revenue in the base budget, accounting for 67 percent of total base budget revenue.
+Revenue from severance taxes accounts for seven percent, while lottery funds account for nine percent, corporate income and business franchise taxes are three percent, and other revenues and taxes account for the remaining 14 percent (Figure 6).